research-ag/vector/README.md

 For some functions the number of instructions is expected to be independent of the size of the vector, e.g. init, get, getOpt, put, size, clear, isEmpty.
-However, even in those case we run the function N times and take the average because there may be marginal differences in cost based on the conrete value of the index being used.
+However, even in those case we run the function N times and take the average because there may be marginal differences in cost based on the concrete integer value of the index being used.

 For some functions the function is run only once for a vector of size N because a single call iterates through the whole vector,